These minutes will be proposed at the next ANC meeting, but have

 On the issue of residential recreational space, Mr. Glasgow said that a residential building constructed in a C-3-C zone (commercial) is required to provide 10% of its FAR for residential recreation.
 The project is 690,000 square feet, which means 69,000 sq. ft. of recreational space.
 The developer will be providing an interior fitness center, a club room, and terrace areas on the ground floor, as well as the swimming pools on the roof, and requires only 5%, about 35,000 sq. ft. to do that.
 He said it is a large site, with big courtyards and will have many amenities.
 He said that he received similar relief at several buildings he worked on Massachusetts Ave.
 NW, and the Zoning Commission, with the support of the Office of Planning, is currently considering changing the regulation as being excessive.
 Motion: Commissioner Sobelsohn moved that the ANC support the request for a special exception in the square footage requirement for residential recreational space at 100 I Street SE.
 It was seconded by Commissioner Skolnik.

 Commissioner Williams said there had been no offer of community benefits, and it was a question of negotiating now or later.
 Mr. Glasgow responded that the building is matter-of-right, not a PUD, so there will be no proffer of benefits to the community.
+Mr. Sobelsohn said that the market doesn’t require that 10 percent for recreational space, and that marketers have said that five percent is adequate.
 In response to a question, Mr. Glasgow said that the facilities would be open to all building tenants.
 Mr. Litsky reminded the Commissioners that the people in the building would be constituents of the ANC.
 Commissioner Williams said that the Commission should not presume that people won’t need the space, which they’re paying for, and the ANC should not speak for the residents.
 The motion failed 3-1-3, with Commissioner Siegel opposed, and Commissioners Assalaam, Moffatt and Williams abstaining.

 7. Department of Motor Vehicles